BMW 501: BMW 503 and 507

 The BMW 503 and 507 were grand touring cars; the 503 was a four-seat coupé or convertible while the 507 was a two-seat convertible.
 Conceived by US importer Max Hoffman, designed by German-American designer Albrecht von Goertz, and engineered by Fritz Fiedler, the 503 and 507 used variations of a chassis specially designed for them, along with reworked twin carburettor versions of the 3.2 engines.
 They were supposed to be priced at about five thousand dollars in the United States and be sold in the thousands by Hoffman.
 Instead, the 503 and 507 ended up being priced at about ten thousand dollars, and only 412 and 252, respectively, were sold.

 BMW 505 prototype

 The Frankfurt Motor Show in 1955 saw the presentation of the BMW 505, a limousine based on the new 3.2 saloon.
 Styled by Giovanni Michelotti, the 505 was 5.1 metres long, with a wheelbase of about 3.1 metres.
 Konrad Adenauer, the Chancellor of West Germany, tried out the 505.
 It is reported that, on entering the car, Adenauer knocked his hat off.
 Regardless of the reason, Adenauer continued to use the Mercedes-Benz 300 as his official car to the extent that the type acquired the nickname “Adenauer Mercedes”.
 The BMW 505 never went into series production, and only two prototypes were built.

+The 505 was briefly used on May 20, 2023, during the wedding of Prince Ludwig Heinrich of Bavaria and Sophia-Alexandra Evekink.